 What is non-invasive prenatal testing by cell-free DNA?

 NIPT is also known as cfDNA screening.
-NIPT/cfDNA screening detects, reads and counts cfDNA in a pregnant woman’s blood stream.
+NIPT/cfDNA screening detects, reads and counts cfDNA in a pregnant person’s blood stream.
 Although this cfDNA is not directly from the baby, it is from the placenta and usually represents the genetic profile of the baby.

 What are the benefits of NIPT/cfDNA screening?

 - Accuracy: NIPT/cfDNA screening is more accurate than conventional screening tests, detecting more than 99% of pregnancies where the baby has Down syndrome (versus 75-90% by other screening methods).
-See Table 1 in AFTER:The next steps… for more on conventional prenatal screening.

 What are the limitations of NIPT/cfDNA screening?